Home » Articles » Customers vs consumers: Key differences between the two groups

 Inferior goods

-Inferior good consumers are individuals with low incomes.
-Due to the lack of access to a large amount of money, they are bound to only consume products that are necessary for their everyday lives.
+Inferior-good consumers are individuals with low incomes.
+Because they lack access to a large amount of money, they are bound to only consume products that are necessary for their everyday lives.

 Commercial